delb-xml/delb-py/docs/design.rst

 - Serializations of documents are UTF-8 encoded by default and always start with an XML declaration.
-- Comment and processing instruction nodes are shadowed by default, see :func:`delb.altered_default_filters` on how to make them accessible.
+- Comment and processing instruction nodes are shadowed by default, see :func:`delb.filters.altered_default_filters` on how to make them accessible.

 .. _pythonic: https://zen-of-python.info/there-should-be-one-and-preferably-only-one-obvious-way-to-do-it.html#13